 AS flares tend to be unpredictable.
 You may be able to help prevent some of them by knowing your possible triggers, like too much stress or activity.
 But flares can also happen for reasons outside of your control.

 Your rheumatologist can help you make a plan in case a flare happens.
 For instance, they can weigh in on whether to adjust how much of your medication you take during a flare and what other medications might help if you need extra help managing symptoms.
 Be sure to ask about:

 - What dose you should take, including the maximum amount

 - How often and how long you can use it

 Take notes on what your doctor says, and make sure you can find these instructions later.
-When you do use medication, write down when you take it and how much you have so you can stay within the guidelines given to you.
+When you do use medication, write down when you take it and how much you have, so you can stay within the guidelines your doctor gave you.
 And tell your doctor about everything you take, including over-the-counter medications.

 When to Call Your Doctor